-All writers in San Diego County 16 and over are eligible to enter the Short Story Contest.
-San Diego Public Library staff are not allowed to participate in the contest.
+All writers in San Diego County age 18 and older are eligible to enter the Short Story Contest.
+San Diego Public Library staff and members of affiliated organizations such as the San Diego Public Library Foundation, Friends of San Diego Public Library, and the Board of Library Commissioners are not allowed to participate in the contest.

 A Committee of Librarians with subject expertise in fiction, writing, publishing and literary studies will judge the contest.
 Judging will be anonymous.
 When you enter the contest your story will be assigned a number.
 Judges will identify your story by title and number only.